-A bona fide ITV classic, the show focuses on the infamous Flying Squad, the London-based elite unit tasked with combating armed robbery and violent crime.
-The show was created by Ian Kennedy Martin, a man with form in police drama and a penchant for gritty realism.
+A bona fide ITV classic, the Sweeney tv series, focuses on the infamous Flying Squad, the London-based elite unit tasked with combating armed robbery and violent crime.
+The show was created by Ian Kennedy Martin, a man with form of police drama and a penchant for gritty realism.
 The formula he pioneered explored the relationship between the day-to-day work of the Squad and the booze’n’fags-fueled personal lives of its two leads, a pre-Morse John Thaw and his sergeant, an impossibly youthful Dennis Waterman.

 First aired in 1975, the show remained in production for four series.
 Its popularity gave rise to countless parodies and homages as well as two spin-off movies, ‘Sweeney!’ and ‘Sweeney 2’.
 Over the intervening decades, it has remained popular both with UK viewers and fans of UK TV abroad.

 For some pundits, ‘The Sweeney’ set the agenda for modern British police drama through its depiction of a fallible, all-too-human thin blue line in episodes which introduced primetime viewers to unfamiliar themes of police brutality and rough justice.
 For others, the show’s potent brew of flapping lapels, dodgy hairstyles and period cars is a kind of time capsule, capable of conjuring the vanished world of the 70s as effectively as any Proustian madeleine.
 Certainly, contemporary audiences are often astonished — and sometimes thrilled — by the show’s depiction of a grimy, down-at-heel London still showing the scars of WWII.